English Secondary Education for students matriculating after Fall 2020.

 - SED 498 — Collaborative Capstone Seminar

-It is strongly recommended that the student not enroll in any additional courses during his or her student teaching seminar.
+It is strongly recommended that the student not enroll in any additional courses during his or her Clinical 2 semester.

 Program Grade Requirements